 Motorways in Croatia

-Today in Croatia, there are eleven motorways in the country and all are designated as an ‘A’ road on the part of the general road network.
+Today, in Croatia, there are eleven motorways, and all are designated as ‘A’ roads on the overall road network.

-You may also find some of the motorways labelled on maps with an ‘E’ designation – this means they are part of a European route, which is a long stretch of motorway that travels through several countries.
-(For example, Croatia’s A1 motorway is part of the E65 European route that starts by Malmo in Sweden and ends in Chania in Greece.
+You may also find some of the motorways labelled on maps with an ‘E’ designation.
+This means they are part of a European route, which is a long stretch of motorway that travels through several countries.
+(For example, Croatia’s A1 motorway is part of the E65 European route that starts near Malmo in Sweden and ends in Chania in Greece.
 That’s a long route!)

 The eleven motorways are:

 The longest motorway is the A1 route, stretching as it does from Croatia’s capital all the way to Ploce in southern Dalmatia over a distance of 476km.
-There are plans to extend the motorway – as would be logical – to Dubrovnik, although this idea has been in place for a number of years with no actual construction.
+There are plans to extend the motorway, as would be logical, to Dubrovnik.
+Construction on this final part should start in 2026 and may be completed by 2029.

-However, one positive is that the Peljesac Bridge opened in July 2022.
-Although not officially part of the motorway (as it is a single-lane bridge in both directions), the Peljesac Bridge allows drivers to bypass the section of Bosnia (the ‘Neum corridor’) that you previously had to drive through, completely avoiding the need to go through any passport controls.
-(As you no longer have to go through Bosnia!)
+However, one positive is the Peljesac Bridge, which opened in July 2022.
+Although not officially a motorway (as it is a single-lane road in both directions), the Peljesac Bridge allows drivers to bypass the section of Bosnia (the ‘Neum corridor’) that they previously had to drive through, completely avoiding the need to go through any passport controls.
+You no longer need to go through Bosnia!
+The Peljesac Bridge will be part of the A1 extension down to Dubrovnik when that is complete.

 Motorways in Croatia - A6 motorway

-Part of the A6 motorway passing through the Gorski Kotar region of Croatia
+Part of the A6 motorway that passes through the Gorski Kotar region of Croatia

 Tolls on Motorways in Croatia

-Tolls can be paid in cash (Euros) or by card.
+Tolls can be paid in cash or by card.

 You can look up prices of tolls on the Hrvatske Autoceste and Bina Istra websites.